-This page is dedicated for any inmate member wishing to express themselves through writing, poems or art work.
-There is so much hidden talent and creativity beyond the walls of prison.
-There are many stories to be shared with society.
-This page is for their voice to be heard or freedom to express their creativity.
+This page is dedicated to any inmate member wishing to express themselves through writing, poems or art work.
+There is so much hidden talent and creativity beyond the walls of prison, and many stories to be shared with the outside world.
+This page gives them the opportunity for their voice to be heard and the freedom to express their creativity.

 The Truth You Need To Know About Pimps and Prostitution

-Submitted by Frank Dorsey - located on Male Inmates 5
+Submitted by Frank Dorsey - profile located on MALE INMATES 5

 Rehabilitation means being honest and truthful.
 So now that you may have smiled and laughed at my profile, it's time for me to get serious.
 I have made some serious mistakes in my life and I now recognize that which is a start to rehabilitating but the most important thing is wanting to change and doing it yourself.
 No one has rehabilitated me.
 I've done it myself through changing my thought process.